Thai Tea Monkey Bread

 - Infuse the milk: In a saucepan, add milk and Thai tea mix in a loose tea stepper and heat on low-to-medium heat for 5 to 6 minutes to infuse the two (do not let come to a boil).
 Turn off heat and let cool until warm, but not hot to touch.

-- Prepare the yeast: In a bowl, mix together the warm Thai tea milk mixture, warm water, melted butter, sugar, and yeast.
+- Prepare the yeast: In a bowl, mix together the warm Thai tea milk mixture, warm water, two tablespoons melted butter, sugar, and yeast.
 Let sit for 5 to 7 minutes.

 - First rise: Lightly grease a bowl (ideally with leftover butter wrapper), cover , and let the dough rise until doubled, about an hour and a half.